-“Psoriasis is an unpredictable condition that can flare up and disappear throughout their lifetime,” says Dr. Russell Peckham of Lakeway Dermatology Bee Cave near Austin, Texas.
+“Psoriasis is an unpredictable condition that can flare up and disappear throughout their lifetime,” says Dr. Russell Peckham of U.S. Dermatology Partners Cedar Park.
 “With the help of a good dermatologist and a clear plan of what you need to do, you can make it easier for your child and for yourself.”

 The earlier that psoriasis occurs, the more likely it is to recur, which makes learning ways to manage it particularly important.
 Dr. Peckham offers these five tips for managing your child’s psoriasis: